mvance/sql-sync-pipe/README.md

 be fine if you have a small site.
 But lets say that you have a DB that's huge, 1GB+ huge.
 This is a very inefficient method of transportation.

-Below are examples of syncing the same database using different methods for a 1GB database.
-Keep in mind that these "benchmarks" are relative to the connection speed of both the source (server) and destination (your machine).
+Below are examples of syncing the same database using different methods for the same 1.05GiB database.
+Keep in mind that these "benchmarks" are relative to the connection speed of both the source (server) and destination (local machine).
+It should also be mentioned that even while, yes, the time it takes to sync a database improves, the real value of this command lies in the reduced bandwidth consumption (transfer size) between the source and destination.

 ## Benchmarks
 #### drush sql-sync